dbissell6/DFIR/WalkThroughs/OpTinselTrace-1-5.md

 ![image](https://github.com/dbissell6/PWN_Practice/assets/50979196/210762b8-2b37-40b1-a930-a41c2b0a405c)

+Given this evidence my first steps are to start running chainsaw on the logs and look into powershell commands ran by the user.
+These didnt help, luckily the powershell commands are near
+Appdata chrome and em client, most of the evidence needed was in this vicicnity.
 A little annoying because i was going back between `conversations.dat` and `mail_fti.dat`.

 ## Task 1